January 31st

 3. The rest are not knowledgeable enough to be receptive to the subhāṣitas.

 Alas, that represents most people.
+So, who is to heed the words of wisdom?
 Despite knowing this, Bhartṛhari wrote the wonderful book with 100 beautiful verses, hoping that someone, someday will be eager to learn.
-Each verse is a pearl of wisdom.
+Each verse is a pearl of wisdom that is a guiding light to daily life.

-Let's be the ones to use those pearls and put them to practical use in our daily lives!
+Let us be the people putting those luminous pearls to practical use in our day-to-day lives!

 pada vigrahaH: